Skip to main content

 Data analysts and data scientists are in high demand.
 According to the U.S. Bureau of Labor Statistics, employment in data science and analytics is projected to grow by 31% from 2019 to 2029, much faster than the average for all occupations.
 This statistic is hardly surprising.
 Data has become more essential than ever, and those who can work with data to extract meaningful insights are highly valued.

-But what are the data analyst skills that make this role such a vital one?
+But what data analyst skills make this role such a vital one?
 This comprehensive guide will introduce you to the knowledge and competencies you’ll need in your career as a data analyst.
-We have a separate guide on how to become a data analyst, which goes into full detail about starting your career.
+We have a separate guide on becoming a data analyst, which goes into full detail about starting your career.
 However, in this post, we’ve also included some brief tips on how to learn key data analyst skills.

 The Foundation: Understanding What Data Analysts Do